tianxu-hci/tianxu-hci.github.io/_projects/5_project.md

 ---
 Just sharing a piece :)

 Inspired by his creation and NüShu (script created by and used by women in Southern China.
-An example introduction can be found [here](https://www.bbc.com/travel/article/20200930-nshu-chinas-secret-female-only-language)), I practiced writing my first name in English–Tian (甜 in Chinese, which is my last name).
+An example introduction can be found [here](https://www.bbc.com/travel/article/20200930-nshu-chinas-secret-female-only-language)), I practiced writing my first name in English–Tian (甜 in Chinese).

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">